michelleconville/hangman/README.md

 ### Win game
 *   When the user correctly guesses the name of the country within their number of lives, they will be presented with a message saying they won
-*   The user will also recieve a personalised message giving you a score for playing the game
+*   The user will also receive a personalised message giving you a score for playing the game
 *   The user will be asked if they want to play again

 ![win message](assets/images/win-message.jpg)

 ### Game Over
-*   When the user is unable to guess the name of the country within their number of lives, they will be presented with a message saying game over and identifing the word the user was trying to guess.
+*   When the user is unable to guess the name of the country within their number of lives, they will be presented with a message saying game over and identifying the word the user was trying to guess.
-*   The user will also recieve a personalised message giving you a score for playing the game
+*   The user will also receive a personalised message giving you a score for playing the game
 *   The user will be asked if they want to play again

 ![game over message](assets/images/game-over-message.jpg)